GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ::::

-The Macro-Average is the unweighted mean of each metric calculated independently for all classes.
+The Macro-Average is the unweighted mean of each metric, calculated independently for all classes.
 Each class contributes equally, regardless of its frequency in the dataset.
-It should be interpreted as "unbiased" due to the highly skewed nature of the validation points.
+This average should be interpreted as 'unbiased' due to the highly skewed nature of the validation points.

-The Weighted-Average is the average of each metric weighted by the support ($TP + FN$; i.e., True Positives and False Negatives) for each class.
-The weight reflects the proportion of each class in the "Truth" such that more frequent classes have a greater impact on the overall average.
+The Weighted-Average, on the other hand, is the average of each metric weighted by the support ($TP + FN$; i.e., True Positives and False Negatives) for each class.
+The weight reflects the proportion of each class in the 'Truth', meaning that more frequent classes have a greater impact on the overall average.

 <figure class="table-caption">
     <figcaption>Table 7 (below).
 Confusion matrix: Collection 2 predictions vs validation points for 2010.</figcaption>